maryamSayagh/PapEx/README.md

 ## 1. Project Overview

-This project is a framework for extracting, classifying, and filtering academic papers from various scholarly sources, for literature review or bias analysis.
-It includes components for interacting with Google Scholar (through SerpAPI), Scopus (through pybliometrics), and Elsevier APIs, along with local journal filtering using GPT-based classification via OpenAI.
+This project is a package for extracting, classifying, and filtering academic papers from various scholarly sources, for literature review,comparative or meta analysis.
+It includes components for interacting with Google Scholar (through SerpAPI), Scopus (through pybliometrics), and Elsevier APIs, along with: TODO local journal filtering using GPT-based classification via OpenAI.

 **Key technologies:**
 - Python